nodejs/node/doc/api/n-api.md

 [Section 7](https://tc39.github.io/ecma262/#sec-abstract-operations)
 of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).

-These APIs allow you to do one of the following:
+These APIs support doing one of the following:
 1. Coerce JavaScript values to specific JavaScript types (such as Number or String)
 2. Check the type of a JavaScript value